 A perfect day indeed.

-I was left feeling so proud that I was be able to introduce Karen and Graham to Arran when it was at its best.
+I was left feeling so proud that I was able to introduce Karen and Graham to Arran when it was at its best.

 Day 2.
 Saturday.
 Whiting Bay to Blackwaterfoot (with a break for lunch in Lagg).